henryle-n/Global-Satellite-Launches/README.md

 * Multiple element tags embedded in each visualization charts, which allows user to quickly navigate to point of interest by clicking on a specific chart name
 * Several ```.sh``` and ```.bat``` files were created to automate the process of pushing or pulling on GitHub, or auto activate the python environment, start the ```application.py``` file, and run the web browser - saved significant amount of time for all team members

-## Improvement Opportunity
+## Improvement Opportunities
 * Auto message animation on webpage appears and disappears with a fixed time interval.
 It'd be better to build a dynamic wait time based on the length of the message so that each message won't appear too fast or too slow

 * Better format for all webpages to keep a consistent format.
-In this project, since there are 3 members working on different pages, the consistency of the format is not fixed intime before deadline
+In this project, since there are 3 members working on different pages, the consistency of the format is not fixed intime before deadlines